 “The section regarding ‘Don’t Distract Others’ really hit home to me.
 I prefer to sit up front ‘near the action’; however, because of my work, I am on call 24 hours a day, 7 days a week, and there are occasional calls on Sundays, so I sit at the back so that I may slip out should I receive a call.
 However, I have seen others that sit near the front and walk all the way to the back for one reason or the other, and, upon their return, walk all the way back to the front.
 It is human custom to watch movement.
 I have tried my best to train myself to pay attention to the preaching and to not be distracted by people moving around.
 When I was young, we were taught that in any group, if one had to leave, one sits near the back, and even if one is sitting up front and needs to leave, upon returning, a seat should be taken in the back.
 I don’t know why people aren’t taught this (rather basic) group courtesy.”

 LISTEN ATTENTIVELY.
 Listen as if Jesus Christ were speaking.
-1 Peter 4:11 says the speaker is to be the very oracle of God, meaning His mouthpiece.
+The preacher is to preach as the oracles of God (God’s mouthpiece), and the people should listen to him as the oracles of God (1 Pet.
+4:11).
 If you listen carefully and seek something from the Lord, you can be edified even from a seemingly boring message.
 See also Luke 8:18; Revelation 2:7, 11, 17, 29; 3:6, 13, 22.
 Lazy minds don’t learn and grow.
 Don’t let your mind wander to other things.
 Don’t do something else when you should be listening to the preaching.
 I have seen people read novels in church!
 More often they read the hymnal or pass notes or other such things.
 You won’t get anything from the preaching if you don’t listen attentively.

 LISTEN WITH AN OPEN, SUBMISSIVE HEART.
 God’s invitation is extended throughout the message and not merely at the end.
 Let God speak to you, reprove, rebuke, and exhort you.
 Don’t think that the preaching is for someone else.
 Don’t make excuses for your sins and faults.